Innovation to Market A 2025 Summer I (UCSD)

 Note: This syllabus may be updated and revised at a later date.

-The class will be conducted fully offline.
+The class will be conducted in-person.
 We do not accept remote participation in this class.

 DESCRIPTION

-• Innovation to Market A is the first course of a two-course sequence that provides the competencies needed to identify and transform technical and non-technical innovations into viable ventures that capture profitable market opportunities.
-The course will provide students with an introduction to the strategic and operational issues of developing an innovation into a competitive and sustainable business.
+• Innovation to Market A is the first course of a two-course sequence that provides the competencies to identify and transform technical and non-technical innovations into viable ventures that capture profitable market opportunities.
+The course will introduce students to the strategic and operational issues of developing an innovation into a competitive and sustainable business.

 • This is a team-based project course in which students apply management principles, technology strategies, market opportunity assessment, validation strategies, and financing strategies to develop value propositions, business models, and business concepts for a potential new business or organization.

-• Students will learn how to perceive needs and propose unique products or services in a business concept that could satisfy those unmet needs.
-They will also learn about market segmentation and positioning and market research techniques to test their ideas in a real-world context and identify potential customers, suppliers, and partners.
-From this, they will learn the definition of a business model and how it can represent the key operational design decisions that an organization makes to properly address a market opportunity in a profitable and distinctive manner.
+• Students will learn to perceive needs and propose unique products or services in a business concept that could satisfy those unmet needs.
+They will also learn about market segmentation, positioning, and market research techniques to test their ideas in a real-world context and identify potential customers, suppliers, and partners.
+From this, they will learn the definition of a business model and how it can represent the key operational design decisions an organization makes to address a market opportunity properly.

 • The course will utilize lectures, case studies, a project assignment, student oral presentations, and guest speakers from the industry.
 This quarter-length course is designed for upper-division undergraduate students.